Table of Contents[Hide][Show]

 One hour east of Disney World

-Another one of the best beaches close to Disney World, Cape Canaveral Beach is certainly close enough to Disney to be done as a day trip.
+Cape Canaveral Beach is also one of the best beaches close to Disney World and is certainly close enough for a day trip.
 But we recommend adding a few days there — at least one day at the beach and another at Kennedy Space Center (which our family loves).
 You might even be able to see a rocket launch, depending on the day.

 Cape Canaveral Beach has lovely sand, water, restaurants and fun things to do with kids.
 It is also very close to cruise ports, including where many of the Disney Cruise ships dock.
 That makes it a great spot to stay between your Walt Disney World Resort vacation and Disney Cruise.